cloudnative-pg/docs/versioned_docs/version-1.25/security.md

     page from the Kubernetes documentation.
 :::

-:::info About the 4C's Security Model
+:::note[About the 4C's Security Model]
     Please refer to ["The 4C’s Security Model in Kubernetes"](https://www.enterprisedb.com/blog/4cs-security-model-kubernetes) blog article to get a better understanding and context of the approach EDB has taken with security in CloudNativePG.